-From Swank’s original work in Norway finding a low incidence where fish was the main animal product in the diet, to large population studies and some clinical trials, it has always seemed likely that increasing omega 3 consumption could reduce the risk of developing MS in vulnerable people, and slow the rate of its progression.
+From Swank’s original work in Norway finding a low incidence of MS where fish was the main animal product in the diet, to large population studies and some clinical trials, it has always seemed likely that increasing omega-3 consumption could reduce the risk of developing MS in vulnerable people, and slow the rate of its progression.

 A key issue

-A key issue has been what type of omega 3s.
-The HOLISM study from the Neuroepidemiology Unit in the Melbourne School of Population and Global Health was really the first to note that plant-based omega 3s had a strong association with better health outcomes for people with MS whereas fish oil did not.
+One of the key issues that has been discussed and analysed has been what type of omega-3s have a positive effect .
+The HOLISM study from the Neuroepidemiology Unit in the University of Melbourne School of Population and Global Health was the first to note that plant-based omega-3s had a strong association with better health outcomes for people with MS, compared to fish oil.

-While the OMS Recovery Program has long suggested flaxseed oil, the most concentrated source of plant-based omega 3s, as the ideal omega 3 supplement, many have not been convinced by this research, and continue to promote fish oil.
+While the OMS Recovery Program has long suggested the most concentrated source of plant-based omega-3 as the ideal omega-3 supplement, many have not been convinced by this research, and continue to promote fish oil.

 Now world-class research from Norway and Harvard University has added compelling evidence to the argument for flaxseed oil supplementation.